TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   test to determine which means are different.
 We can use t-tests for this, comparing each pair of group means to one another.
 However, this introduces the issue of 'multiple testing' that we mentioned earlier.
-Fortunately, there are several purpose-built methods for conducting post-hoc tests that implicitly account for multiple testing.
+Fortunately, there are several purpose-built methods for conducting post-hoc tests that properly account for multiple testing.
 One commonly used test is called Tukey's HSD (honest significant difference) test.
-This compares all groups to one another, using the same approach used for constructing an equal-variance t-test, except adjusting the returned p-values to properly account (returning the FWER or 'family-wise error rate') for the multiplicity of tests performed.
+This compares all groups to one another, using the same approach used for constructing an equal-variance t-test, except adjusting the returned p-values to properly account (returning the FWER or 'family-wise error rate', which we will discuss in more detail in a later lesson) for the multiplicity of tests performed.
 For instance, in the case of 3 groups, Tukey's HSD will perform three comparisons, corresponding to each possible group pairing: 1v2, 1v3, and 2v3.
 The assumptions behind Tukey's HSD are essentially identical to those for the ANOVA itself.

-What if a particular contrast of prior interest: jump to post-hoc test.
-Why use the omnibus at all?
-Conduct fewer overall tests.
-Less 'adjustment' required, more powerful individual tests.
-  Non-significant omnibus does not rule out significant post-hoc.
-Similarly, significant omnibus does not guarantee you will have a significant post-hoc.
-You might be able to assert that some of the means are different without being able to assert which ones are different.
+It is important to note that a significant ANOVA omnibus F-test does not guarantee that a post-hoc test will return a signficant pairwise difference.
+This means that you may be able to assert that at least one group mean is different, but not be able to assert which one.
+Similarly, a dataset for which the ANOVA omnibus test is not significant may still yield signficant post-hoc tests.
+Therefore, if a particular comparison is a priori interesting, you may wish to bypass the ANOVA F-test and use the post-hoc test directly.
+In other circumstances (for instance when filtering variables for inclusion in a machine learning model) the individual pairwise differences may not be important, and you may want to only do the ANOVA omnibus test.

 ```
 ## the data:
 summary(dat)

 ## the aov() fit:
-rslt
-summary(rslt)
+fit
+summary(fit)

 ## Tukey's HSD:

-(hsd <- TukeyHSD(rslt))
+(hsd <- TukeyHSD(fit))
 class(hsd)
 is.list(hsd)
 names(hsd)